 Residential Treatment for Bulimia

 Bulimia nervosa (BN) is a harmful eating disorder that affects millions of people worldwide.
-In the United States alone, 0.3% of the population—or 4.7 million females and 1.5 million males—has struggled with BN at some point in their lives.1
+In the United States alone, 0.9% of adolescents, 1.5% of women, and 0.5% of men struggle with BN.1

-Thankfully, there are also many options for treating BN, with different levels of care that may help people at different points in their eating disorder recovery journey.
+Thankfully, there are also many options for treating BN, with different levels of care that may help people at various points in their eating disorder recovery journey.

 For those facing more severe eating disorder symptoms and behaviors, several residential treatment options can offer thorough, in-depth care that addresses the underlying emotional, psychological, and behavioral factors that develop and drive the condition.